ECS-CS/html/Y1-Q4-Capstone/Week1Day2.md

 4. OPEN **https://github.com/ECS-CS/html** IN ANOTHER TAB THEN CLICK **Y1-Q4-Capstone** THEN **Week1Day2.md**
 5. YOU SHOULD ALWAYS HAVE AT LEAST TWO TABS OPENED

+# FORKING

+1. After logging into CodePen
+2. Click the profile icon in the top right and go to **Your Profile**
+3. Click your Capstone Project, rename it to **CAPSTONE PROJECT** (ALL CAPS)
+4. Then, **FORK** this project and rename the new version to **CAPSTONE PROJECT 2** (ALL CAPS)
+5. The reason we do this is to ALWAYS have a fresh copy of our previous work just incase we make a mistake.

 # HOUSE KEEPING

 1. After logging into CodePen, click the Avatar in the top right